lancewood1/cloud-native-course-errata/README.md

 - You will authenticate with GitHub using ssh keys.
 Follow [these directions](https://help.github.com/articles/connecting-to-github-with-ssh/) to create an ssh key pair and add the public key to your GitHub account.
-  Do not add a passphrase to this key, as it will make things difficult for you in future labs.
+  Do not add a passphrase to this key, as it might make things difficult for some of the labs.
 - The "sping cloud services labs" projects can be cloned in the following 3 ways
     - [option #1] git clone ssh://git@bitbucketdc.jpmchase.net:7999/cloudtraining/apps-spring-cloud-services-labs.git spring-cloud-services-labs (if you set up your ssh key)
  	- [option #2] git clone https://\<sid\>@bitbucketdc.jpmchase.net/scm/cloudtraining/apps-spring-cloud-services-labs.git spring-cloud-services-labs